mgrauer/booklist/index.md

  * Wave, by Sonali Deraniyagala; 240p :five:
  * The Warmth of Other Suns: The Epic Story of America's Great Migration, by Isabel Wilkerson; 640p :five:
  * The Ride of a Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company, by Robert Iger; 272p :four:
+ * The Five Dysfunctions of a Team; by Patrick Lencioni; 288p :five: